Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Normandy is well known for its medieval castles and gothic cathedrals, as well as its World War II landing beaches and historical remains.
 It's also home to stunning cliffs and wonderful beaches, not to mention picturesque villages and some of the best food in France.

-Lower Normandy, of course, is known for Mont Saint-Michel, an island just off the coast and crowned with an abbey, making for one of the most interesting places in France.
+Lower Normandy, of course, is known for Mont Saint-Michel, an island just off the coast and crowned with an abbey, making for one of the most interesting places in France (and one of the more challenging to reach).

 Prefecture: Rouen